 Each presenting author is limited to one abstract submission, but there is no limit on how many times you are listed as co-author.
 Should an abstract be selected for inclusion the presenting author will need to register to attend before their inclusion in the programme is confirmed.
 We encourage authors to register early to take advantage of the early bird registration rate.

-Travel grant application and selected speaker deadline: 2nd February 2026
+Travel grant application and selected speaker deadline: 2nd February 2026 - now closed

 We will aim to confirm travel grant and speaker decisions in early March, and poster acceptances by 31st March.